 I first encountered the Swordsman story in 1984.
 Together with my folks, I watched the 80s Hong Kong television adaptation starring Chow Yun Fatt as Linghu Chong.

-And while the commentary didn’t specifically say so, it’s obvious that Pi Xie Jian Fa is an analogy for nuclear weapons.
-This evil warding, evil deterring weapon is capable of instilling great fear and thus craved by weaker individuals/nations.
-But invariably, ownership and mastery then invite paranoia.
-Paranoia becomes enmity.
+And while the commentary didn’t specifically say so, it’s obvious that Pi Xie Jian Fa was an analogy for nuclear weapons.
+This evil warding, evil deterring weapon was capable of instilling great fear and thus craved by weaker individuals/nations.
+But invariably, ownership and mastery invite paranoia.
+Paranoia then becomes enmity.
 Enmity quickly leads to catastrophe.

-Naturally, I’m bringing this up because of the ongoing nuclear crises in our world i.e. North Korea and Iran.
+Sounds familiar?
+I’m naturally highlighting this because of the ongoing nuclear crises in our world i.e. North Korea and Iran.
 Like Lin Pingzhi, the leaders of these countries have emasculated their lifeblood, their people, in the pursuit of nuclear arms.

-Their overt objective is defence against other nuclear powers, specifically, the United States of America.
+The overt objectives of these countries is defence against other nuclear powers; specifically, the United States of America.
 Yet, it is precisely because of their nuclear ambitions that the USA and the world at large refuse to leave them alone.

 India and Pakistan’s turns?

 Hard fact.
-The real-world Pi Xie Jian Fa brought nothing but bitterness to nations.
+The real-world Pi Xie Jian Fa brought nothing but bitterness to nations, just like in the story.
 One could argue it served a deterrence effect for over half a century.
 But again, who knows?
 Maybe it’s all a build-up to the most disastrous confrontation in human history.